 To create an explosive taste, Chinese chefs make great uses of herbs and spices in their cooking.
 In Chinese cooking, herbs like ginger, garlic, star anise, or cassia, for some quick examples, are considered the must-haves.

-It would be a huge mistake to talk about Chinese cooking methods without mentioning the wok (or kuo) – a deep cooking pot with a round-bottom (1).
-A wok can be used for many Chinese cooking techniques but is definitely an irreplaceable cookware for stir-frying food.
+It’d be a mistake to talk about Chinese cooking methods without mentioning the wok (or kuo) – a deep cooking pot with a round-bottom (1).
+A premium wok made from carbon steel can be used for many Chinese cooking techniques but is definitely an irreplaceable cookware for stir-frying food.

 The wok hei (also referred to as wok chi) or “the air of the wok” is a term used in Cantonese cooking.
 Simply put, wok hei is the flavor that can only be achieved by constantly stirring and tossing food over an open flame.
 This gives the food a smoky and unique flavor.

 Stir-frying is one of the most commonly used cooking techniques in Chinese cuisine.
 By using this method, the chefs can integrate a variety of ingredients and spices into one frying pan; thus creating a perfect combination of mouth-watering flavors.

 In addition to stir-frying, Chinese food can be deep-fry and pan-fry too.
 These two methods are often used to make food with a crispy outer layer but moist, tender inside.